atrigila/phaseimpute/docs/usage.md

 bcftools convert --haplegendsample ${vcf} | bcftools query -f'%CHROM\t%POS\t%REF,%ALT\n' | bgzip -c > ${vcf}.posfile.gz
 ```

 You can optionally provide chunks to parallelize the imputation process using `--chunks`.
+If not provided the full region per chromosome will be used.
 See [Chunks section](#samplesheet-chunks) for more information.

 Genetic map can also be provided for better accuracy.
 See [Map section](#samplesheet-map) for more information.

 ### GLIMPSE1